blockchainsllc/in3/python/docs/documentation.md

 #              1000000000 == 1 Gwei Check https://etherscan.io/gasTracker.
 value_in_wei = 1463926659
 # None for Eth mainnet
-chain = 'goerli'
+chain = Chain.GOERLI
-client = in3.Client(chain if chain else 'mainnet')
+client = in3.Client(chain if chain else Chain.MAINNET)
 # A transaction is only final if a certain number of blocks are mined on top of it.
 # This number varies with the chain's consensus algorithm.
 Time can be calculated over using:
 # wait_time = blocks_for_consensus * avg_block_time_in_secs